A version of this story first appeared in The Sunday Herald December 14 2003.

 Standing in the ruins of Strummer’s great-great-grandfather’s house, the rain is thundering down.
 Simonon is a shadow out there.
 When it gets so bad his brush is no longer marking the canvas, he darts back to cover it.
 The painting is stolen between raindrops.
 “There are moments,” he tells me, “I’m not really in control.
 It’s like I’m becoming a conductor, a conduit, for my emotion, the emotion of the scenery and the weather.”

 Trudging back, the going on the rutted, broken track gets so heavy we drift far apart.
-I’m caught in the strange, obvious thought, that these places Strummer never visited, young forest, ancient cottage, bookend his existence, a strange invisible circle.
+I’m caught in the strange, obvious thought, that these far-flung places Strummer never visited, young forest, ancient cottage, bookend his existence, a curious, invisible circle.

 As I approach the car, a sheep detaches from its scraggly flock and wanders over.